RaphoufouLeFou/RaphEngine2/README.md

 # RaphEngine2
 A home-made game engine in c++

-# State og the project
+# Project status

-The project is currently in heavy developement.
-It will probably slow down during the year 2026.
+The project is currently in developement.
+ETA: in a fe

 # How to build